microsoft/r-server-loan-credit-risk/it.md

           </div>
 </div>
 <p>
-While this solution demonstrates the code with 100,000 leads for developing the model, using HDInsight Spark clusters makes it simple to extend to large data, both for training and scoring.
-The only thing that changes is the size of the data and the number of clusters; the code remains exactly the same.
+While this solution demonstrates the code with 100,000 borrowers for developing the model, using HDInsight Spark clusters makes it simple to extend to large data, both for training and scoring.
+The only thing that changes is the size of the data and the number of clusters; the code remains exactly the same.</p>

 ## System Requirements
 -----------------------